fhirest/fhirest/README.md

 ## 3. Components

-The FhirEST FHIR server is open-source software that uses the following components.
+The FHIRest FHIR server is open-source software that uses the following components.

 ### 3.1.
-FhirEST core components
+FHIRest core components

-FhirEST provides several Java modules that may be embedded into the source code of your application as libraries.
+FHIRest provides several Java modules that may be embedded into the source code of your application as libraries.

 | Component                                                        | What it does                                                                                 |
 |------------------------------------------------------------------|----------------------------------------------------------------------------------------------|